 - Gather any relevant supporting documentation e.g. accounts, business plans, constitution, quotes, safeguarding policies.

 - Email your application with copies of your supporting documents to: email@example.com

 - Applications with all necessary supporting documentation must be emailed by midnight on the grant deadline date.

 - Applications must be submitted on the application form provided on the web page and be emailed as a readable Microsoft Word document (not PDF).
 No other version will be accepted.

 - Handwritten forms will not be accepted unless under exceptional circumstances by prior arrangement.

 - Incomplete applications after this date will go into the pre-application process for the next meeting round.

 Pre-applications must be submitted by the pre-grant application deadline (found on the table below.)
 This is for anyone who needs support with completing the application or isn’t sure whether their application fits with the relevant grant criteria.

-You can complete the application form as much as possible and email it to firstname.lastname@example.org.
+Please complete as much of the application form as possible and email it to firstname.lastname@example.org.
 We will advise on what else needs to be completed or supplied by the grant deadline.

-Members of the Policy and Community Engagement team will meet to assess each application on its merits against the Grant Criteria agreed by Cabinet in January 2020.
+Our officers will meet to assess each application on its merits against the grant criteria agreed by cabinet in January 2020.